 Well, we came up with a few…

-Most importantly, we wanted to make it “more convenient” for our employee to contribute to the drive.
+Most importantly, we wanted to make it “more convenient” for our employees to contribute to the drive.

 We fully realized what busy lives everyone led & how free time was always at such a premium.